Goldfaden MD Wake Up Call Overnight Regenerative Facial Treatment Review

 Review

-Results you may expect from using Goldfaden MD Wake Up Call Overnight Regenerative Facial Treatment:
+Does Goldfaden MD Wake Up Call Overnight Regenerative Facial Treatment Work?

-Highly moisturizing: Goldfaden MD Wake Up Call Overnight Regenerative Facial Treatment has a moisturizing rating of 6.2 out of 10.
+According to CreamScan analysis, Goldfaden MD Wake Up Call Overnight Regenerative Facial Treatment is highly moisturizing, with a moisturizing rating of 6.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 2.4 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Caprylic/Capric Triglyceride (est. ≈9.0%), Stearic Acid (est. ≈6.0%) and Octyldodecyl Stearoyl Stearate (est. ≈4.0%).